ayushh0406/fitpulse/README.md

 License

 Overview
-FitPulse is a frontend-only React app inspired by Hevy (https://www.hevyapp.com/), designed to keep users motivated with a neobrutalist UI (white #FFFFFF, black #000000, green #10B981) and lovable features like smart workout suggestions, a motivational streak counter, and personalized progress insights.
+FitPulse is a frontend-only React app inspired by Hevy (https://www.hevyapp.com/), designed to keep users motivated with a neobrutalist UI (white #FFFFFF, black #000000, green #10B981) and lovable features like smart workout suggestions, motivational streak counter, and personalized progress insights.
 Built in 4-6 hours using v0.dev, it’s a scalable MVP that tackles the high dropout rate of gym apps by making workout tracking fun, intuitive, and socially engaging.
 Problem & Solution

 Problem: 70% of gym app users quit within 30 days due to demotivating UX and complex interfaces (generic fitness stat).